-Deadly California wildfire grows, only 30 pct contained
+Deadly California wildfire grows as city of Paradise smoulders

 PARADISE, Calif.
-(Reuters) - Firefighters struggled on Tuesday to contain the deadliest and most destructive wildfire in California history as a further 8,000 acres burned and search teams resumed sifting through charred wreckage in a hunt for human remains.
+(Reuters) - Convoys of fire engines rumbled through the smouldering northern California town of Paradise on Tuesday on their way to combat still-active sections of the state’s deadliest and most destructive wildfire in history, which grew by 8,000 acres.

+Teams of workers wielding chainsaws cleared downed power lines and other obstacles from the streets, while forensics teams mobilized to resume their search for human remains in the charred wreckage of the Butte County town of 27,000, which was almost completely consumed by fire last Thursday, just hours after the blaze erupted.

-The “Camp Fire,” raging about 175 miles (280 km) north of San Francisco, has expanded to 125,000 acres (50,500 hectares), more than four times the area of the city, the California Department of Forestry and Fire Protection (Cal Fire) said.
+The “Camp Fire” continued to rage in Butte County, about 175 miles (280 km) north of San Francisco, and expanded to 125,000 acres (50,500 hectares), more than four times the area of the city, the California Department of Forestry and Fire Protection (Cal Fire) said.

-The death toll remained at 42 people, the most on record from a California wildfire, and 228 individuals were listed as missing.
-More than 7,600 homes and other structures were destroyed, also an all-time high.
+The death toll stood at 42 people, the most on record from a California wildfire.
+More than 7,600 homes and other structures burned down, also an all-time high.

-Much of the damage was concentrated in Paradise, a Butte County town of 27,000 that was virtually destroyed overnight Thursday, just hours after the blaze erupted.
+Some 228 people are still unaccounted for and listed as missing.
+Officials asked relatives and friends to keep checking with evacuation shelters and call centres in the hope many of them could be located.

 The fire was 30 percent contained, suggesting a “big chunk” was under control, but full containment was not expected until the end of November and the progress would depend largely on the wind and the weather, Cal Fire spokeswoman Erica Bain said.